 If your TMJ disorder has caused problems with how your teeth fit together, you may need treatment such as bite adjustment (equilibration), orthodontics with or without jaw reconstruction, or restorative dental work.
 Surgical options such as arthrocentesis, arthroscopy, and open joint repair are sometimes needed to treat more severe cases.

 We are here to help!
-For more information about TMJ Disorders or to schedule a consultation with Dr. Falk, Dr. Vitale, Dr. Niebloom or Dr. Amato , please contact us today!
+For more information about TMJ Disorders or to schedule a consultation with Dr. Falk, Dr. Vitale or Dr. Niebloom , please contact us today!